What happens if you get coronavirus at work? Experts say it might be hard to prove.

 California Gov. Gavin Newsom (D) signed an executive order earlier this month that created a presumption for any employee who returned to work and contracted the virus after 14 days got the virus from work.
 The order applies to employees who reported to work outside of their home and were diagnosed with covid-19 from mid-March until July 5.

-Newsom’s order also created a rebuttable presumption of infection from diagnosis, which means it will be assumed true that the worker contracted the virus from their job unless proven otherwise.
+Newsom’s order also created a rebuttable presumption of infection from diagnosis, which means it will be assumed true that the worker contracted the virus from their job unless proved otherwise.

 What is needed to disprove a claim has not quite been laid out by the state, according to McGuireWoods partner Sabrina A. Beldner, who represents employers in all aspects of employment-related litigation and traditional labor law.